 The primary difference between X570 and B550 lies in PCIe support.
 Both platforms offer a full x16 configuration for two graphics cards, but AMD’s older platform limits PCIe support to three lanes, while its newer solution offers full 4-lane support per slot.

 This allows third-party GPU manufacturers to build graphics cards with more than one connector if they wish to do so.

-This implies that while it is still possible to run a multi-GPU setup with X570, it’s limited to just one card, and bandwidth could be an issue with such a solution.
-That will not be an issue with B550, which offers support for 2-way configurations without any bandwidth limitations.
+This implies that while running a multi-GPU setup with X570 is still possible, it’s limited to just one card, and bandwidth could be an issue with such a solution.
+That will not be an issue with B550, which supports 2-way configurations without bandwidth limitations.

 2. Performance and Overclocking

 B550 and X570 motherboards support RAM and CPU overclocking, but their performance depends on various factors, including chipsets, motherboard manufacturers, BIOS, etc. For example, the VRMs on the X570 option appear to be somehow better than the counterpart.